badihaki/studyapp/README.md

 ### Components
 **Card.tsx**

-    > Returns a card component that shows the question and a blurb from the official docs about it
+    Returns a card component that shows the question and a blurb from the official docs about it

 **CardHolder.tsx**

-    > Returns a container that holds all the cards
+    Returns a container that holds all the cards

 **CreateQuestion.tsx**

-    > Returns a form that allows user to create a new question **Nav.tsx**
+    Returns a form that allows user to create a new question

+**Nav.tsx**

-    > Returns a navigation bar to be used in the root page layout
+    Returns a navigation bar to be used in the root page layout

 **SearchBar.tsx**

-    > Returns a search bar to filter the questions to display
+    Returns a search bar to filter the questions to display in the view

+### Model
+**icardData.tsx**

+    Card data interface